-Racism is multi-dimensional and systemic.
+Racism is multidimensional and systemic.
 It occurs in all aspects of society including health, employment, housing, and education as well as sports.
-Feagin (2006, 2010) has developed a theory of systemic racism which involves five major dimensions: (1) the dominant racial hierarchy; (2) comprehensive white racial framing; (3) individual and collective discrimination; (4) social reproduction of racial-material inequalities; (5) racist institutions integral to white domination of Americans of colour.
-Feagin (2006, 2010) focuses his analysis on white-on-black oppression drawing on racial oppression developed over three historical eras; the slavery era, the legal segregation era, and then those of white Americans.
-Feagin (2006, 2010) demonstrates that racism is indeed systemic and involves far more than individual racial bias.
+Feagin (2013) has developed a theory of systemic racism which involves five major dimensions: (1) the dominant racial hierarchy; (2) comprehensive white racial framing; (3) individual and collective discrimination; (4) social reproduction of racial-material inequalities; (5) racist institutions integral to white domination of Americans of color.
+Feagin (2013) focuses his analysis on white-on-black oppression drawing on racial oppression developed over three historical eras; the slavery era, the legal segregation era, and then those of white Americans.
+Feagin (2013) demonstrates that racism is indeed systemic and involves far more than individual racial bias.
 Rather, major institutions have been pervaded by racial stereotypes, ideas, images, emotions, and practices.
-This system of racial oppression continues to pervade, permeate, and interconnect all major social groups, networks, and institutions across society Feagin (2006, 2010).
-Bonilla-Silva (1997) developed the notion of 'racialized social systems'.
-According to Bonilla-Silva (1997), systemic racism refers to societies where social, political, economic, cultural rewards are 'partially' allocated along racial lines.
-Bonilla-Silva (2021) highlights that the distribution of rewards in any society is partial as it involves not only race but also other social divisions for example, gender, class, and sexual orientation.
+This system of racial oppression continues to pervade, permeate, and interconnect all major social groups, networks, and institutions across society Feagin (2013).
+Bonilla-Silva (2006) developed the notion of "racialized social systems."
+According to Bonilla-Silva (2006), systemic racism refers to societies where social, political, economic, cultural rewards are "partially" allocated along racial lines.
+Bonilla-Silva (2006) highlights that the distribution of rewards in any society is partial as it involves not only race but also other social divisions for example, gender, class, and sexual orientation.

-Intersectionality is a sociological theory that asserts that social identities are not merely independent or additive; rather multiple social identities converge to create unique experiences of oppression (Hill Collins, 1990; Crenshaw, 1989).
-Critical race scholar Kimberlé Crenshaw (1989, 1991) coined the term 'intersectionality' as a way of conceptualising identity, particularly in terms of underscoring the multidimensionality of marginalised individuals' lived experiences.
+Intersectionality is a sociological theory that asserts that social identities are not merely independent or additive; rather multiple social identities converge to create unique experiences of oppression (Crenshaw, 1989).
+Critical race scholar Kimberlé Crenshaw (1989, 1991) coined the term "intersectionality" as a way of conceptualizing identity, particularly in terms of underscoring the multidimensionality of marginalized individuals' lived experiences.
 Crenshaw (1989) used the metaphor of intersecting roads to describe and explain the ways in which racial and gender discrimination intersect.
 Specifically, Crenshaw (1989, p.
-149) used the following analogy to concretise the concept:
+149) used the following analogy to concretize the concept: